Nevada System of Higher Education

-The Nevada System of Higher Education (NSHE, formerly the University and Community College System of Nevada or "UCCSN") is a state government unit in Nevada that oversees its public system of colleges and universities.
+The Nevada System of Higher Education (NSHE, formerly the University and Community College System of Nevada or UCCSN) is a state government unit in Nevada that oversees its public system of colleges and universities.
 It was formed in 1968 to oversee all state-supported higher education in the state.
-Two doctoral-granting research universities, one state college, four community colleges and one research institute comprise the land grant system.
+Two doctoral-granting research universities, two state colleges, three community colleges and one research institute comprise the land grant system.
 About 105,000 students attend the degree-granting campuses.